 When is the Museum open?

-Museum admission is $2 (Free for children under 4 years old.)
+Museum admission is $2 (Free for children under age 4.)

 Some special programs have a separate admission.

-Planetarium Admission is $3 (No one under age 4 is permitted in the planetarium.)
-This includes entrance to the Museum and galleries.
-The planetarium is open to the public every weekend and during school vacation weeks, with shows beginning promptly at 2:00pm.
+Planetarium Admission is $3 (Children under age 4 are not permitted in the planetarium.)
+This includes entrance to the Museum and exhibits.
+Public planetarium shows are offered every weekend, during RI February and April school vacation weeks, and daily in July and August, with shows beginning promptly at 2:00pm.